scotws/crude65816/roms/mmm/README.md

 | PUT_STR      | 00:E04E | Print a string |
 | SEND_CR      | 00:E066 | Print a Carriage Return |

+# Chances related to the Mensch Monitor code

+*SEND_CR* does not send a CR ($0D) but rather a line feed (LF, $0A) character, because CR causes the text to overwrite itself on normal terminals.

+## Links

 Consult the official [Mensch Monitor ROM Reference Manual](http://www.westerndesigncenter.com/Wdc/documentation/265monrom.pdf), the official [Assembler code listing of the Mensch